lquesada/voxatron-in-a-web/README.md

 Run sh generate.sh and it will generate the voxatron_player directory.
 Place it in a web server (e.g. start a local server) and open index.html from there.
 You can replace cartridge.png and thumbnail.png with any cartridge and thumbnail you want.

-If this doesn't work, perhaps the cartridge was removed.
+If this doesn't work, perhaps the cartridge was removed or the web changed.
 Find a new cartridge ID from voxatron bbs that works.
 Look for widget.php.
 An example of valid ID is 7705.

 I only wrote this script.
 All credit on Voxatron goes to lexaloffle.com.